nazimbo/fake-news-detector/README.md

 ## Step 5: Model Training

+We will use multiple models to train on the data:

+- Logistic Regression
+- Random Forest
+- Naive Bayes

-We will use the `LogisticRegression` class from the `sklearn` library to train the model.
-We first create an instance of the `LogisticRegression` class and then call the `fit` method on the training data to train the model.
+We will use the `fit` method to train the model on the training data.
+This method takes the training data `x_train` and the training labels `y_train` as input.
+The model will learn the patterns in the training data and use them to make predictions on new data.

-Work in progress...
-Next steps will include:

-- Using different models (done)
-- Saving the trained model to a file and using it to classify new articles (done)
+The trained models and the vectorizer are saved using the `joblib` library so they can be used later for making predictions.

 ## Step 6: Model Evaluation

-We will evaluate the model using the testing data.
+We will evaluate the models using the testing data.
 We will use the `accuracy_score` function from the `sklearn` library to calculate the accuracy of the model on the testing data.
-The accuracy is the proportion of correctly classified articles.
-We will also use the `classification_report` function to get more detailed metrics such as precision, recall, and F1-score.
-These metrics give us a better understanding of how well the model is performing.
+The accuracy is the percentage of correct predictions made by the model.
+We will also use the `classification_report` function to get a detailed report of the model's performance.
+This report includes precision, recall, f1-score, and support for each class.

+## Step 7: Model Comparison

+We have added functionality to compare the performance of different models graphically.
+This includes plotting accuracy, precision, recall, and F1-score for each model.
+The functions for comparing the models are located in a separate file, `comparison_functions.py`.

+## Step 8: Making Predictions

+We will use the trained models to make predictions on new data.
+We will use the `predict` method of the model to make predictions on the new data.
+The `predict` method takes the new data as input and returns the predicted labels.
+We will also use the `predict_proba` method to get the probabilities of each class for each prediction.